Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Numerical results

-In a last test, we exemplarily showcase the importance of the newly proposed approximation condition \eqref{eq:tf2-approxspace-b}.
-This condition has no analog in the former method \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016}.
-We repeat the test cases for the RC-ladder using \textit{AssM} with altered parameters involving multiple expansion frequencies as described in Table~\ref{tab:redpar-RCherm}.
-The expansion frequencies are, as mentioned, found by applying IRKA onto the first transfer function of the Volterra series.
-The model \textit{AssM-mu} aims for the approximation condition \eqref{eq:tf2-approxspace-b} up to a small tolerance, whereas in \textit{AssM-inf} the approximation condition is ignored and instead more expansion frequencies are used.
+In a last test, we showcase the importance of the newly proposed approximation condition \eqref{eq:tf2-approxspace-b}.
+This condition has no analogue in the former method \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016}.
+We repeat the test cases for the RC-ladder using our approach with altered parameters involving multiple expansion frequencies as described in Table~\ref{tab:redpar-RCherm}.
+The expansion frequencies are, as stated, found by applying IRKA onto the first transfer function of the Volterra series. \textit{AssM} aims for the approximation condition \eqref{eq:tf2-approxspace-b} up to a small tolerance, whereas in \textit{AssM-inf} the approximation condition is ignored and instead more expansion frequencies are used.
 The latter therefore relates to \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016}.
-Although both models are of equal size $n=12$, \textit{AssM-mu} leads to profoundly better results, as seen in Fig.~\ref{fig:inputaware-RC-multipfreq}. \begin{remark}[Performance] Our method \textit{AssM} yields low order high fidelity models that are competitive and overall similar to other system-theoretic model reduction methods as the multi-moment matching.
-It naturally extends to systems with non-standard input maps, cf. Section~\ref{sec:ext-var-appr-app} and comparisons in Section~\ref{subsubsec:burgerdyn-AssM-comp}, which makes it in this respect similarly flexible as the trajectory-based methods like proper orthogonal decomposition.
+Although both models are of equal size, here $n=12$, \textit{AssM} leads to profoundly better results, as seen in Fig.~\ref{fig:inputaware-RC-multipfreq}.

+\begin{remark}[Performance] Our method \textit{AssM} yields low order high fidelity models that are competitive and overall similar to other system-theoretic model reduction methods as the multi-moment matching.
+It naturally extends to systems with non-standard input maps, which makes it in this respect similarly flexible as the trajectory-based methods like proper orthogonal decomposition.
 In contrast to trajectory-based methods, \textit{AssM} does not rely on pre-calculated full order model simulations.
-The most crucial part of its offline phase consists in the solution of Lyapunov-type equations, which makes it more costly than the offline phase of simple multi-moment matching.
-Nonetheless, our implementation is a profound enhancement over the approach in \cite{inproc:fast-nonlin-mor-assoc-trafo}, \cite{art:mor-associated-transform-2016} in terms of offline times.
-We refer to \cite{inproc:stahl}, where we showcased the latter.
-The time savings stem from the exploitation of the appearing low-rank tensor structures, cf. Section~\ref{subsec:hope-eff-method}. \end{remark}